-If you are using Thunderbird, Mozilla, or Netscape to read your email check your email download settings and make sure that the "Leave message on server" is not set.
+If you are using Mozilla Thunderbird (via POP) or other email clients to read your email check your email download settings and clear "Leave message on server" is not set.

 If you are using Outlook Express to read your email you can check your download settings by selecting the "Tools" menu and selecting "Accounts".
 In the pop up window, click the "Mail" tab, then select your SVPAL mail account (i.e. "pop.svpal.org").
 Then click the "Properties" button to pop up a window for editing your SVPAL mail properties.
 On this dialog select the "Advanced" tab and look under "Delivery" for the "Leave a copy of messages on server" option.
 Make sure this option is unchecked.
 Click the "OK" button to save, then again on the "Accounts" dialog.
 Now after email is downloaded, it is deleted from SVPAL's mail server.

 If you are using other software to read your email you should check your download settings to insure that email is deleted from SVPAL's mail server after it has been downloaded to your personal computer.
 Check your software documentation for information on how to change this setting.